keplerproject/orbit/doc/us/index.md

     * fixed bugs 13451 and 25418: setting status 500 on application errors not throwing an error if file not exists when invalidating cache

-* Version 2.0.1 (10/Jun/2008): bug-fix release, fixed bug in Orbit pages' redirect function (thanks for Ignacio Burgueño for finding the bug)
+* Version 2.0.1 (10/Jun/2008): bug-fix release, fixed bug in Orbit pages' redirect function (thanks for Ignacio Burgueno for finding the bug)

 * Version 2.0 (06/Jun/2008): Complete rewrite of Orbit